SMTG-Bham/ShakeNBreak/docs/Analysis.rst

 (``Unperturbed``) high-symmetry structure can result in an increase in configurational degeneracy for the defect, which should be accounted for when later computing concentrations and Fermi level position.
-These considerations, as well as the importance of metastability and temperature effects for the free energies (and thus concentrations) for certain defects/systems are discussed in this Tutorial Review
+These considerations, as well as the importance of metastability and temperature effects for the free energies (and thus concentrations) for certain defects/systems are discussed in this Tutorial Review:
-paper: `Imperfections are not 0 K: free energy of point defects in crystals (Chem Soc Rev 2023) <https://doi.org/10.1039/D3CS00432E>`_.
+`Imperfections are not 0 K: free energy of point defects in crystals (Chem Soc Rev 2023) <https://doi.org/10.1039/D3CS00432E>`__ and this perspective: `Guidelines for robust and reproducible point defect simulations in crystals <https://doi.org/10.26434/chemrxiv-2025-3lb5k>`__.